codefoster/basebot/README.md

 This bot serves as a _walking skeleton_ a bot using Microsoft's Bot Framework and Node.js.
 A walking skeleton is a starter codebase that attempts to implement the very simplest case, provide starter code for a number of common scenarios, and be a template for the generation of new projects.

 If you find this project valuable, please consider contributing your own best practices as pull requests.
-Fair warning: I am pretty finicky about my syntax, so I help you _refine_ your code to fit my own definition of "best practice".
+Fair warning: I am pretty finicky about my syntax, so I reserve the right to suggest _refinements_ to your submission to fit my own definition of "best practice". :)

 ## Getting Started